Spectral Condition-Number Estimation of Large Sparse Matrices: Numerical Investigations

 \subsection{Experiments on Large Real-World Matrices}

 We ran the algorithm on a few very large matrices from the same matrix collection.
-As on the smaller matrices, the method sometimes converged but sometimes it exceeded the maximal number of iterations (up to 1,000,000).
-Table~\ref{tab:very-large} shows the statistics of successful runs; they indicate that when the singular spectrum is clustered, the method works well even on very large matrices.
+As on the smaller matrices, the method sometimes converged, although sometimes it exceeded the maximal number of iterations (up to 1,000,000).
+Table~\ref{tab:very-large} shows a sample of the the statistics of successful runs; they indicate that when the singular spectrum is clustered, the method works well even on very large matrices.